francescoo22/masters-thesis/chapters/2-Background.typ

 == Kotlin

-Developed by JetBrains, Kotlin @Kotlin @KotlinSpec is an open-source, statically typed programming language that gained popularity in recent years especially in the Android software development ﬁeld.
+Developed by JetBrains, Kotlin @Kotlin @KotlinSpec is an open-source, statically typed programming language that gained popularity in recent years especially in the Android software development field.
 Kotlin shares many similarities with Java and can fully interoperate with it.
 Notably, Kotlin also introduces several features that are absent in Java, such as improved type inference, functional programming, null-safety, and smart-casting.

 The following sections will present the features of the language that are more relevant for this work.